grafana/jsonnet-libs/mongodb-atlas-mixin/README.md

 ![Second screenshot of the MongoDB Atlas sharding overview dashboard](https://storage.googleapis.com/grafanalabs-integration-assets/mongodb-atlas/screenshots/mongodb-atlas-sharding-overview-2.png)

 ## Environment configuration
 This mixin includes the MongoDB Atlas sharding overview dashboard, however the metrics used report data only when there is a sharded cluster in the project the prometheus integration is reporting on.
 Because of this, the MongoDB Atlas sharding overview dashboard is disabled by default.
-However, if you do have a sharded cluster and want to use the MongoDB Atlas sharding overview dashboard, you can set the `enableShardingDashboard` parameter in `config.libsonnet` to `true`.
+However, if you do have a sharded cluster and want to use the MongoDB Atlas sharding overview dashboard, you can set the `enableShardingOverview` parameter in `config.libsonnet` to `true`.

 ```
 {
   _config+:: {
-    enableShardingDashboard: true,
+    enableShardingOverview: true,
   },
 }
 ```